-The 'Leave It' command is basically used to tell your pup that you want him to drop something, or leave it alone, and let you have it.
+The Leave It command is basically used to tell your puppy or dog that you want him to drop something, or leave it alone, and let you have it.

-It also tells him that you want him to let you have that particular item.... regardless of how much HE wants to keep it.
+Your dog needs to learn to give up that particular item, regardless of how much HE wants to keep it.

-To you, this command can have a variety of slightly different meanings, such as 'don't touch that!', 'leave it alone', or 'drop that right now'.
+This command can have a variety of slightly different meanings, such as 'don't touch that!', 'leave it alone', or 'drop that right now'.

 It's important to give his toy back while you're in the teaching stage.